YTaraf/YTaraf/README.md

 ---

 ##  About Me
-I am a Statistics and Quantitative Modeling major with a strong foundation in mathematics, data science, and computing, currently completing my undergraduate studies at Baruch College.
-My interest in statistics and data-driven modeling has guided my academic focus toward rigorous statistical theory, applied machine learning, and quantitative problem-solving.
-I have emphasized the development of mathematical, computational, and analytical tools to understand and solve real-world problems.
+I am a Applied Mathematics Graduate student at Hunter College, building on my background in Statistics and Quantitative Modeling from Baruch College.
+My academic interests lie at the intersection of Mathematical Modeling, Machine Learning, and Quantitative Methods, with a focus on developing rigorous analytical tools to solve real world problems.

-Beyond technical work, I am passionate about collaboration, teaching, and knowledge sharing.
-As Vice President of the Machine Learning and Data Science Club, I lead hands on workshops covering core machine learning concepts, modeling workflows, and practical implementations in Python.
-These experiences have strengthened my ability to communicate complex ideas to a non-technical audience and work effectively in collaborative, learning-focused environments.

-As I prepare for graduate study, I am excited to continue deepening my theoretical understanding while building models and systems that bridge statistical theory with practical application.
+Through my graduate studies, I am expanding my foundation in advanced mathematics and applied methods through coursework in Advanced Probability and Statistics, Quantitative Finance, and Spatio-Temporal Statistics.
+I am excited to continue developing my expertise in applied mathematics while exploring the connections between statistical theory, computational methods, and practical applications.

 ---